 EDWARD GILON, Chairman.

-PATRICK M. HAVERTY, CHAS.
-E. WENDT, VAN BRUGH LIVINGSTON, Board of Assesso
+PATRICK M. HAVERTY,

+CHAS.
+E. WENDT,

+VAN BRUGH LIVINGSTON,

+Board of Assessors.

-OFFICE OF THE BOARD OF ASSESSORS, No. 111⁄2 CITY HALL, NEW YORK, July 31, 1886.
+Office of the Board of Assessors, No. 111⁄2 City Hall, New York.
+July 31, 1886.

 PUBLIC NOTICE IS HEREBY GIVEN TO THE owner or owners, occupant or occupants of all houses and lots, improved or unimproved lands affected thereby, that the following assessments have been completed and are lodged in the office of the Board of Assessors, for examination by all persons interested, viz.: